Howquez/The-hidden-Benefits-of-Monitoring/transparency.md

 ### Data Collection

 The data will be collected in several laboratory sessions at the [Centre for Experimental Economics](http://www.econ.ku.dk/cee/) in Copenhagen.
-We will run the first session on **DD** November 2017.
-Before running the sessions, we agree on the following rule to terminate the data collection: **post rule here**.
+We will run the first session on November 27, 2017.
+We ordered cash for 200 participants (or 100 independent observations) and intend to run about eight sessions in calendar week 47.

 ### Hypotheses

-The [simulated data](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/tree/master/Simulated_Data) is generated such that it supports our hypothesis -- it includes some noise though.
-As a consequence, some of the [figures](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures/01_Regression.pdf) I posted visualize our hypothesis nicely.
-Having these illustrations in mind helps to understand what we test.

-First, consider the following OLS specification:

-`performance = a + b productivity + c IT + d (productivity x IT) + e`

-Where *'performance'* is an agent's effort provision in Stage 2, *'productivity'* her effort provision in Stage 1 and *'IT'* a dummy variable describing the matched principal's monitoring decision.

-*Hypothesis I*: Given a high IT (`IT==1`) the relation between performance and productivity is stronger (steeper) than predicted by an egoistic model of effort provision while it is weaker (flatter) for low IT decisions (`IT==0`).
-Given the OLS specification from above this translates into: `b < 0.25  &  b + d > 0.75`.
+Before running the first Session, I will upload a [PDF document]() which describes behavioral predictions as well as the corresponding  empirical strategy.
+Both sections derive the hypotheses in detail.
+Interested readers, for whom the folowing section might lack precision, are invited to read and comment the posted document.

+As I am investigating reciprocity, I hypothesize that the effect of monitoring on an agent's working cannot be explained pure self-interest.
+Instead, I want to test whether monitoring decisions are preceived as kind or undkind and whether this (un)kindness is passed back to the principal.
+Importantly, an agent's perception of kindness depends on her productivity.
+Putting these pieces together I hypothesize that:

+`Unproductive agents perceive a low (high) monitoring intensity as kind (unkind) and pass this (un)kindess back by exerting a relatively high (low) level of effort.
+The exact opposite holds true for productive agents (i.e. they perceive a high intensity as kind and react according.`

 Because the agent has a second action to choose her effort provision - remember that an agent can choose her workload - we can also consider the *screenChoice* variable.
-Doing so, I expect a pattern such as described in this [figure](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures/03_Histogram.pdf): Agents who face low incentives, that is, a low IT chosen by the principal, and are unprodcutive, are less prone to choose a non-maximal workload than those who face the same incentives but are productive.
+Doing so, I expect a pattern such as described in this [figure](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures/03_Histogram.pdf): Agents who face  a low monitoring intensity chosen by the principal, and are unprodcutive, are less prone to choose a non-maximal workload than those who face the same incentives but are productive.
 The opposite is expected to hold true for agents facing semi-strong incentives (a high IT chosen by the principal): unproductive agents choose a lower workload than productive agents.
 We can test this, for instance, by running Fisher's exact test which leads to the second hypothesis.

-*Hypothesis II*:

 ### Previous Experiments